vishalgautamm/functional-js/README.md

 # functional-js

-Solutions for various interactive excerises for learning Functional Javascriptgit
+Solutions for various interactive excerises for learning Functional Javascript